tournepivoine/shinpokered-fr/README.md

 - Accounted for underflow with switch-out messages
 - More fixes for AI switching
 - AI switch scoring applies an extra penalty for possibly switching a pokemon into a super-effective move
+- Made adjustment to EXP All message
+- Added an error trap to _Divide function for divide-by-zero calls

 #Bugfixes